Crowds, delays at Jurong East MRT station after unexpected platform closure, commuters say

 She added that the huge crowd made it difficult for commuters to see staff members.

-Another Twitter user told Channel NewsAsia that the station was "crowded as hell" and that the train doors closed without any warning. "(The doors) just closed and (the train) left.
-Some people were nearly trapped between the MRT door and the safety door.
-Most friends and families got separated, from what I saw."

-Other commuters said that they had not been informed of the platform closure and appealed to train operator SMRT for information.
+Other commuters commented that they had not received any information about the platform closure and appealed to train operator SMRT for information.

-As of 7pm, there were no updates on SMRT's Twitter or Facebook account.

 Channel NewsAsia has contacted SMRT for comment.